 This Prospectus and its contents are issued for the Corporate Paper described herein.
-Should you need advice, consult an intermediary licensed under the Securities Act or any other duly qualified person who specializes in advising on the acquisition of corporate instruments or other securities.
-The Prospectus has been delivered to the Commission for approval in accordance with the Securities Act 2001.
+Should you need advice, consult an intermediary licensed under the Securities Act of an ECCU Member Territory or any other duly qualified person who specializes in advising on the acquisition of corporate instruments or other securities.
+The Prospectus has been delivered to the Eastern Caribbean Securities Regulatory Commission for approval in accordance with the Securities Act 2001 Chap.
+299A of the laws of Grenada.